Deesyn/Leafy/README.md

-# 📦 Azurite<br><br>
+# 📦 Moss<br><br>
-Azurite makes creating fully-featured Discord bots fast and effortless.
+Moss makes creating fully-featured Discord bots fast and effortless.
-Whether you’re a beginner or an experienced developer, Azurite lets you easily manage commands, events, and configurations while keeping your bot modular and maintainable.
+Whether you’re a beginner or an experienced developer, Moss lets you easily manage commands, events, and configurations while keeping your bot modular and maintainable.
 Its plugin system allows you to quickly add new features, whether they come from the community or your own custom code.

-With Azurite, you can:
+With Moss, you can:

 Seamlessly integrate community or custom plugins.